Passing the app state to the dialog script (Ionic Angular)

 });

 You can test it: run the app, click the Alan AI button and ask: What tab is open?
-The AI assistant will reply: This is an example Ionic app by Alan.
+The AI agent will reply: This is an example Ionic app by Alan.
 Now say: Go to the second tab and ask: What tab is open? again.
-The AI assistant will get back with: This is the second tab.
+The AI agent will get back with: This is the second tab.
 Then try navigating through the app with voice or using the UI.
 The response to: What tab is open? must be correct in any case since we capture the app state.

 Step 4: Create a tab-specific command